What's the best way for a small manufacturing company to obtain corporate clients?

 We are a small ammunition manufacturer looking to place our product on store shelves.
 Currently, we do mail-order ammunition sales to consumers, but would like to expand and get our product on store shelves.
 What is the best way for us to approach this?
 Would we set up a consignment deal or contract purchase?
 What do stores look for in small companies before they decide to put our product on their shelf?
 I will be the one spearheading this expansion and need some direction for information or advice.
 Thanks!

-Join us at Entrepreneur magazine's Growth Conference, Dec.
-15 in Long Beach, Calif. for a day of fresh ideas, business mentoring and networking.
-Register here for exclusive pricing, available only for a limited time.Best advice I can give is to start with the smaller retailers and work your way to the biggest ones.
+Join us for a free, live webinar and learn how to drive revenue with content marketing.
+Tune in 8/4 at 10:30 a.m.
+PT.
+Register Now »Best advice I can give is to start with the smaller retailers and work your way to the biggest ones.
 That gives you a chance to scale up your production and not get hit with a massive order that you can't fill again.

 Usually I would recommend staying away from consignment until you are much bigger because your cash flow cannot handle being the banker for other companies.